Alfred Moore (engineer)

-Alfred Moore (1826 – 17 July 1904) was an English civil engineer primarily involved in waterworks.
+Alfred Moore (c.
+1826 – 17 July 1904) was an English civil engineer primarily involved in waterworks.
 He obtained his engineering training under John Frederick Bateman and worked alongside him for much of his career.

 Career

 On completing his pupillage with Bateman, Moore stayed on as an assistant.
 He was a Resident Engineer on the majority of Bateman's projects.

 Early works

 After finishing his training with Bateman he worked as Assistant on the Manchester and Warrington waterworks.

 Loch Katrine and Mugdock Reservoir

 In 1852 Bateman was consulted by Glasgow Council in regard to its water supply.
 In 1854, on Bateman's advice, a bill was obtained to supply water to Glasgow from Loch Katrine.
 Moore was appointed alongside the more famous James Morris Gale as Resident Engineer and resided in the nearby house of Heatherbank, Milngavie.

 Work on Mugdock Reservoir commenced in 1855.
 The Loch Katrine end was officially opened by Queen Victoria in October 1859, however Moore continued to work on Mugdock Reservoir until 1865.

 The waterworks were extended by adding Craigmaddie Reservoir, however this work was completed solely under the attention of Gale.

 Describing the entire waterworks, Gale commented that they were as worthy to "bear comparison with the most extensive aqueducts in the world, not excluding those of ancient Rome".